-The Medan Metropolitan area, Indonesia, also known as Mebidangro, has engaged in a process to transform and modernise its urban…
+The Medan Metropolitan area, also known as Mebidangro, has engaged in a process to transform and modernise…

 The Medan Metropolitan area, Indonesia, also known as Mebidangro, has engaged in a process to transform and modernise its urban mobility system.
 With 4.8 Million inhabitants and a rapidly growing number of private vehicles, the local government of the North Sumatra province, in close coordination with the City of Medan, has decided to elaborate a Sustainable Urban Mobility Plan (SUMP).
 The elaboration of this SUMP shall be the basis for future public mass transit projects.